Zachary's BBQ & Soul

 Photo: This impromptu paella is a perfect example of how friends (Henry Rodriguez, Brian McLean and Bert Phillip) from Boston dropped by one early Sunday afternoon and inspired a cultural kitchen exchange.
 Blending different ingredients I had laying around, and regional preferences to a dish that hails from another part of the globe I made us a big bowl of caribbean soul.
 Nothing tastes as good as a meal prepared for friends…and that is my favorite thing to do. (cold beers and belly laughs not included in this image)

-Author: Keith Taylor & Tiffany Joyner
+Author: Chef Taylor & Tiffany Joyner

 Editor: Samantha Taylor